Diseases, Pet Care Basics, Shelter and Rescue Resources, Skin Problem Resources

 Cat skin issues are a common problem that cat owners deal with.
 Because symptoms of different skin conditions and diseases are often similar, it can be difficult to identify the source of the problem.
 Common skin disorders in cats are often caused by parasites, oily glands, fungal infections, stress and allergies.

-Caused by a severe reaction to a flea's saliva, flea allergy dermatitis causes itchy pimple-like bumps, redness, hair loss, and scales.
+Caused by a severe reaction to a flea’s saliva, cat flea allergy dermatitis causes itchy pimple-like bumps, redness, hair loss, and scales.
 The best way to prevent this skin problem is to control fleas on your cat and in the environment with flea preventatives.
+Find the best flea preventative for your cat using Revival’s Flea & Tick Finder.

 Cats can be sensitive to certain ingredients in their food.
 If your cat has an allergic reaction to something he ate, it can result in severe itching over the head, neck and back, plus his eyelids may swell.
 Constant itching of the skin may result in hair loss and oozing sores.
 Treatment includes finding the underlying cause of the allergic reaction.

 Your cat may be allergic to something in the environment, such as pollen, grass or trees.
 Environmental allergies often cause severe itching and skin lesions as a result of chewing, licking and scratching the skin.
 Treatment includes topical anti-itch solutions and shampoos.
-Try using a colloidal oatmeal shampoo or hydrocortisone treatment.
+Try using a colloidal oatmeal shampoo such as Vet Basics Oatmeal Protein Shampoo or hydrocortisone treatment.

 Also known as over-grooming, this condition results in the thinning of hair down the back or on the abdomen.
 It is caused when a cat is a compulsive self-groomer, often caused by stress.
-Treatment involves creating a calm environment to reduce stress in your cat's life.
-Try using a calming aid, such as a feline pheromone diffuser.
+Treatment involves creating a calm environment to reduce stress in your cat’s life.
+Try using a calming aid, such as Comfort Zone Spray and Scratch Control or VetriScience Composure Soft Chews.

-Ringworm is a fungal infection that can be hard to treat on cats.
-It shows up as patchy hair loss that's usually not itchy.
-Lime Sulfur Dip is an effective topical treatment for eliminating infection and reducing the shedding of spores that lead to environmental contamination.
+Feline ringworm is a fungal infection that can be hard to treat on cats.
+It shows up as patchy hair loss that’s usually not itchy.
+Vet Basics Lime Sulfur Dip is an effective topical treatment for eliminating infection and reducing the shedding of spores that lead to environmental contamination.
 Treat new ringworm spots with Vet Basics® ChlorConazole Spray and use Nu-Stock to help heal irritated skin.

-Commonly seen in cats two to four years of age, feline acne causes comedones (blackheads) to form on the cat's chin and edges of the lips.
+Commonly seen in cats two to four years of age, feline acne causes comedones (blackheads) to form on the cat’s chin and edges of the lips.
 This could be caused by hyperactive chin sebaceous glands, poor hygiene, stress, or a reaction to plastic food/water bowls.
-For mild case treatments, use an anti-seborrhea product like DermaBenSs Shampoo or Vet Basics® Sebo Plus Shampoo and then treat with ChlorConazole Wipes twice a day.
+For mild case treatments, use an anti-seborrhea product like Vet Basics® Sebo Plus Shampoo and then treat with Vet Basics ChlorConazole Wipes twice a day.
 Using stainless steel bowls may help as well.

-This skin condition is caused by a sebaceous gland near the tail.
+Feline stud tail is a skin condition caused by a sebaceous gland near the tail.
 When the gland excretes excessive oil, the result is a greasy, bad-smelling brown substance at the top of the tail near the base.
 Although it often occurs in unneutered males, fixed males and females can get it too.
-Using an anti-seborrheic shampoo usually helps solve the issue.
-Groomer's Goop Degreaser will also help remove the excess grease and oil from your cat's skin.
+Using an anti-seborrheic shampoo such as Vet Basics Sebo Plus usually helps solve the issue.
+Groomer’s Goop Degreaser will also help remove the excess grease and oil from your cat’s skin.